-- Subsequently, employees get a better idea about which areas to improve upon so that the performance appraisal process doesn’t come out as a complete surprise.
-Also, employees become much more accustomed to getting feedback from their managers and peers which makes them much more responsive during the actual appraisal meeting.
+Subsequently, employees get a better idea about which areas to improve upon so that the performance appraisal process doesn't come out as a complete surprise.
+Also, employees become much more accustomed to getting feedback from their managers and peers, making them much more responsive during the actual appraisal meeting.

 Similarly, the performance appraisal process for good performers should have an entirely different strategy.

-Such high performers are often sidelined during a performance appraisal process, where managers ignore the importance of getting recognized for a good job done.
+Such high performers are often sidelined during a performance appraisal process.
+Managers ignore the importance of getting recognition for a great job done.

-This, in itself, is a missed opportunity to communicate how much the company places value to the performance traits of these star employees.
+This, in itself, is a missed opportunity to communicate how much the company places value on the performance traits of these star employees.